Fred Henneke, Attorney & Counselor-At-Law

 Thus we see that an effort to remove a President, or other Federal officer, it is a 2 step process.
 The House of Representatives acts as a grand jury, receiving and reviewing evidence of crimes or misdeeds thought to qualify for impeachment.
 A majority of the Representatives must vote to refer one or more Articles of Impeachment – i.e., specific charges – for the process to continue.
 This step is what is commonly referred to as “impeachment”.
 If the House votes by majority in favor of one or more Articles of Impeachment, the Senate then acts as a jury to determine whether or not the impeached official is guilty of the charges brought by the House.
 Again, it takes a 2/3rds majority in the Senate to actually remove an officer from his position.

-In our history, only 3 Presidents have been impeached; President Andrew Johnson was impeached in 1867, President Richard Nixon was impeached in 1974, and President Bill Clinton was impeached in 1998.
+In our history, only 2 Presidents have been impeached; President Andrew Johnson was impeached in 1867, President Bill Clinton was impeached in 1998 but President Richard Nixon resigned from office in 1974 before he was impeached; although technically not impeached, I consider him to have been impeached given the certainty of a vote against Nixon..
 None were forcibly removed from office, although it is widely accepted that President Nixon would have been convicted by the Senate and removed from office had he not resigned.
 Presidents Andrew Johnson and Bill Clinton served out the remainder of their terms.

 Presidents Nixon and Clinton were impeached only after long and extensive investigations of their actions while in office.
 The term “impeachment” has come to be used in reference to the breaking of actual laws while in office.
 Originally, however, the framers used the word “malfeasance” which refers more closely to abuse of power or improper actions.
 Because “malfeasance” has no accepted definition, and can be all things to all people, the term “misdemeanors” was substituted for the impeachable event.